 Junior Yearly Meeting Retreats

 Elementary school-aged youth in 2nd through 6th grade are invited to participate in Junior Yearly Meeting (JYM) activities, Quaker youth programs within NEYM.
 Weekend-long retreats are offered between September and May in various locations throughout New England.
 These provide opportunities for youth to connect with Friends beyond FMC while exploring topics relevant to their Quaker faith.
-For more information, contact Gretchen Baker-Smith at jym.jhymcoord@neym.org or go to: neym.org/junior.
+For more information, contact Gretchen Baker-Smith at jym.jhymcoord@neym.org or go to NEYM Junior Retreat Program.